gem/oq-engine/doc/adv-manual/mean-ground-motion-field.rst

 to decide which event to plot.
 The situation is the same if you are doing a sensitivity analysis, i.e. you are changing some parameter (it could be a parameter of the underlying rupture, or even the random seed) and you are studying how the ground motion fields change.
-It hard to compare two sets of data of 1 GB each.
-Instead, it is a lot easier to define a mean ground motion field obtained by averaging on the events and then compare the mean fields of the two calculations: if they are very different, it is clear that the calculation is very sensitive to the parameter being studied.
+It is hard to compare two sets of data of 1 GB each.
+Instead, it is a lot easier to define a "mean" ground motion field obtained by averaging on the events and then compare the mean fields of the two calculations: if they are very different, it is clear that the calculation is very sensitive to the parameter being studied.
 The tool performing the